Darcha: Transport

+Darcha will be a station on the under-construction Bhanupli–Leh line.
+Darhca likes on NH-3.

 Some buses between Manali and Leh stop for the night at Darcha where travelers sleep in tents.
 A new all weather steel bridge of 360 meters length has been built over the confluence of the Bhaga river and Jankar Nala on the Leh-Manali Highway.
 The village is the end-point of a popular trek beginning in Padum, Zanskar.
 Roadside stalls offer basic food.

 All passing vehicles must stop at Darcha's police checkpoint for identification and passport checks.